hunThubSpace/BB-BugBountyBash/README.md

 ---
 ### 18. **`bb_chaos_download`**
-The `bb_chaos_download` function downloads and extracts data from URLs related to a specified input from the Chaos Data repository.
-It creates a temporary directory called `chaos`, retrieves the index data using `curl`, and filters for URLs matching the input.
-The function then uses `wget` to download each link and extracts the contents of any ZIP files in the directory.
-Finally, it cleans up by removing the ZIP files and temporary files before returning to the original directory.
+Downloads and extracts data from URLs associated with a specified keyword from the Chaos Data repository.

 ```sh
 bb_chaos_download() {